-LEMMA 1.
-If G is a primitive permutation group and the point stabilizer is soluble, then G is simple if it is perfect.

-Proof.
-If K is any proper non-trivial normal subgroup of G, and H is a point stabilizer in G, then G = HK by maximality, whence $G/K = HK/K \cong H/(H \cap K)$ is soluble, contradicting the assumption that G is perfect.
+It is well-known, and easy to prove, that if a primitive permutation group has soluble point stabilizer, then it is simple if it is perfect.
+For if K is any proper non-trivial normal subgroup of such a group G, and H is a point stabilizer in G, then G = HK by maximality, whence $G/K = HK/K \cong H/(H \cap K)$ is soluble, contradicting the assumption that G is perfect.